The Wise Man's Fear: Reception

 The book was a critical and commercial success, debuting at the top of the New York Times Fantasy list.

 It also reached the top of the New York Times' Hardcover Fiction list approximately three weeks after its release.
 Author George R.R.
-Martin blogged that "The Wise Man's Fear was worth the wait.
+Martin called it the best fantasy book he'd read in 2011, writing, "The Wise Man's Fear was worth the wait.
 I gulped it down in a day, staying up almost to dawn reading, and I am already itching for the next one.
-He's bloody good, this Rothfuss guy".
+He's bloody good, this Rothfuss guy."
 Locus stated that "The Wise Man’s Fear fairly leaps off the page, whatever the setting and circumstances".
 Publishers Weeklys review was glowing, claiming that "as seamless and lyrical as a song from the lute-playing adventurer and arcanist Kvothe, this mesmerizing sequel to Rothfuss's 2007's debut, The Name of the Wind, is a towering work of fantasy".
 The San Diego Union Tribune, however, opines that Rothfuss "lingers too long in subplots, resorts occasionally to coincidences to advance his story, and relies heavily on cliches and anachronisms" and despite "brilliant moments" of storytelling, "there's little, if any, movement forward in Kvothe's search for the Chandrian".